strategineer/personal-website/content/books/2024-03-13/index.md

 star_rating: 5
 books/tags:
     - "fiction"
-    - "science-fiction"
-    - "comedy"
+    - "science fiction"
-    - "satire"
+    - "comic"
     - "horror"
+    - "slavic"
 ---

 Stanislaw Lem pops off once again.
 I'm blown away at how he can integrate all these disparate emotions and ideas into one novel.
 He did a similar thing for me with Solaris.